Japanese cruiser Chōkai: Operational history

 After repairs, Chōkai was once again assigned to a support role in an invasion, this time the landings at Iri, Sumatra, and the invasion of the Andaman Islands and the seizure of Port Blair a few days later.
 Afterwards, Chōkai sailed to Mergui, Burma.

-On 1 April 1942, Chōkai left Mergui to participate in Operation C, a raid on merchant shipping in the Indian Ocean.
+On 1 April 1942, Chōkai left Mergui to participate a raid on merchant shipping in the Bay of Bengal.
 First, Chōkai torpedoed and sank the U.S. freighter Bienville, and later on, the British steamship Ganges on 6 April.
 With her role in the operation successfully concluded, Chōkai returned to Yokosuka on 22 April 1942.